-- 2.1.2.1 Two (2) on-field umpires and one (1) third umpire appointed by the Home Board from their representatives on an ICC Panel or First Class Panel of umpires.
+- 2.1.2.1 One (1) umpire appointed by the ICC from an ICC Panel of Umpires.
+The ICC shall advise the Home Board if the umpire is appointed as on-field umpire or third umpire. - 2.1.2.2 Two (2) umpires appointed by the Home Board from their representatives on an ICC Panel or First Class Panel of umpires, as on-field or third umpire (as required).
 The third umpire must be a member of an ICC Panel of umpires.
-The Playing Conditions governing the use of DRS are included in Appendix D. - 2.1.2.2 One (1) fourth umpire appointed by the Home Board from their representatives on an ICC Panel or First Class Panel of umpires.
+The Playing Conditions governing the use of DRS are included in Appendix D. - 2.1.2.3 One (1) fourth umpire appointed by the Home Board from their representatives on an ICC Panel or First Class Panel of umpires.
 The fourth umpire shall act as the emergency on-field umpire.